Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

+The water coordination numbers around the Na and Cl ions can be estimated by integrating the area under the first peak of the Na-O and Cl-O pair distribution functions up to the first minimum respectively.
+These coordination numbers are shown in the table~\ref{ncoord} and give a good agreement with the experiments.

 In addition to the thermodynamic functions already tested, it is important to validate our model with dynamic properties.
-Then, the shear viscosity $\eta$ of NaCl into water at different molal concentrations and room conditions was evaluated. \ref{Fig6} illustrates viscosity versus molal concentration of the salt showing an increase of $\eta$ as the salt concentration increases what implies that the system becomes more viscous.
-This result is consistent with the experimental values~\cite{CRC} also shown in the figure.
+Then, the shear viscosity, $\eta$, of the NaCl molecules immersed in water at different molal concentrations, at $289\;K$ and at $1\;bar$ was evaluated.
+Figure~\ref{Fig6} illustrates the viscosity versus molal concentration of the salt showing an increase of $\eta$ as the salt concentration increases.
+This suggests that the addition of salt makes the system more viscous.
+Our result is consistent with the experimental values~\cite{CRC} and show better agreement with the experiments when compared with the JJ~\cite{JJ} model in the TIP4P/$\epsilon$ and in the TIP4P water models respectively.
+The figure also compares our findings with the JC$_{T4}$~\cite{JC08} model in the TIP4P$/Ew$ water (light green triangles)and in the TIP4P/$\epsilon$ water respectively (dark green triangles) indicating that the NaCl/$\epsilon$ shows a better performance.

-Another important aspect of the mobility of the particles is the diffusion.
+Another important aspect of the dynamics of the particles is the diffusion.
 In this particular case it is interesting to observe how the water and the two ions change their mobilities with the increase of the salt concentration.
 This analysis can provide a good picture of the hydration process.
-In the \ref{Fig7} the self diffusion coefficient of water was measured for various salt concentrations.
-As the molal concentration of the salt increases the mobility of water molecules decreases.
-This behaviour is consistent with the idea that as the concentration of salt increases, hydration increases, forming larger hydrated ions what slow down the dynamics of water.
-It is also in agreement with the increase of viscosity illustrated in the \ref{Fig6}. \\